Ashique01/Food-explorer-functionality/README.md

 The Food App is a simple web application that showcases different food items categorized into breakfast, lunch, dinner, and juices.
 Users can explore the available food items, filter them by category, and view their details.

+### Project Link

+Here is the live link : [Food-explorer-functionality](https://food-explorer-functionality.netlify.app/)

+Here is the link to the project: [Food-explorer-functionality](https://github.com/Ashique01/Food-explorer-functionality)

 ## Features

 - Display a list of food items with their names, descriptions, prices, and images.